 Few new processes are ever perfect right out of the gate.
 A “fall back and regroup” milestone can be a way for the team to enjoy their initial accomplishment while remaining committed to the long-term success of the new business blog.
 For instance, a few software patches or code changes might be needed for the blog to operate optimally – these might only be obvious after the blog is live.
 Or after the blog is in the wild for a few months, it might then become clear that the editorial direction needs a tweak or that the workflow should be more efficient.
 This is the point when a good debriefing can be helpful.
 The power of hindsight and fresh experience can provide new and valuable insight to make your good new blog even better.
 One way is to hold a group meeting with all the contributors, and another is to distribute a survey.
 With both, the objective is to collect both quantitative and qualitative input that can be applied to improve the blog.

 As a business blog manager or contributor, how does this guide stack up?
-What additional considerations or resources would you add?
+What additional considerations or blogging tips would you add?
 If you have a small business blog success story, share it in the comments below.
 We want to help you become a superstar small business blogger!

 As Principal of Insights & Ingenuity, Heather Rast helps brands earn customer preference.
 Specializing in digital channels, Heather’s firm provides brand-building positioning and content strategies to B2C and B2B companies.
 She’s a contributing author to Social Media Explorer, Content Marketing Institute, Shareaholic, MarketingProfs, and other media outlets.
 Find Heather on Twitter as @heatherrast or circle her up on G+ at gplus.to/heatherrast.